 Awarded to a student who demonstrates financial need.
 Student must be in Teacher Education and doing his or her Practicum.
 Awarded by Dr. Nathaniel Irving and family in memory of their mother, Bertha Smith Irving.

 Awarded to a needy and deserving student, majoring in Christian Education or Pastoral Ministry, showing great promise for Christian leadership.
 Established in honor of Dr. J .S.
 Maddox by Mrs. Bessie Maddox, family and friends.

-Awarded to a student with a 3.5 grade point average or above who intends to pursue a career in education or in medicine.
+Awarded to a student with at least a 3.5 Grade Point Average who intends to pursue a career in education or in medicine.
 The student must exemplify an outstanding level of commitment and willingness to help others and demonstrate it by involvement in community service.
-Donated by his wife.
-Wilhelmina Pinckney McLeod and children.
+Donated by his Robert Leroy McLeod Sr.’s wife Wilhelmina Pinckney McLeod and children.

 Awarded to a full-time student with financial need.

 Awarded to any descendant of Alexander and Shatirah Rhodes who is a full-time student at Morris College.
 Student must maintain a minimum “C” average in any area of study.
 Established by the Alexander and Shatirah Rhodes Family Reunion Committee.